Gowers' Ramsey Theorem with multiple operations and dynamics of the homeomorphism group of the Lelek fan: Discussion of results

+where $a_1,\ldots, a_d$ and $c_1,\ldots, c_n$ are the increasing enumerations of branches in $A$ and $C$, respectively.
+As $f\to f^*$ is not injective, to prove Theorem \ref{ordfans}, we will need not only Theorem \ref{Tstepup_d}, but also another Ramsey theoretic statement -- Corollary \ref{dhe}.

-We prove Theorem \ref{Tstepup_d} in Section \ref{mainRamsey} and use it to derive Theorem \ref{ea} in Section \ref{dynamics}.
-In the proof, we generalize methods introduced by Tyros \cite{T}, who recently gave a direct constructive proof of the finite version of Gowers' Ramsey theorem, providing upper bounds on $n$.
+In the proof of Theorem \ref{Tstepup_d}, we generalize methods introduced by Tyros \cite{T}, who recently gave a direct constructive proof of the finite version of Gowers' Ramsey theorem, providing upper bounds on $n$.
 Independently of Tyros, a proof of the finite version of Gowers' theorem was presented by Ojeda-Aristizabal \cite{OA}.
-On the other hand, the only known proof of the infinite Gowers' Ramsey theorem \cite{G} uses the Galvin-Glazer method of idempotents in a compact right-topological semigroup of ultrafilters.
+On the other hand, the only known proof of the infinite Gowers Ramsey theorem \cite{G} uses the Galvin-Glazer method of idempotents in a compact right-topological semigroup of ultrafilters.
+During the time this paper was under revision, Lupini \cite{Lu} proved the infinite version of Corollary \ref{Gowers}.